openworm/tracker-commons/src/Python/README.md

         data types.
     - `data`: Pandas DataFrame or None
         - If 'data' was not specified, data is None.
+        - All the worms are merged into one DataFrame
+        - Expensive and memory-intensive for objects containing many worms, so try to avoid using this.
+Use `data_as_odict` instead.
     - [Note: `files`, if present in the input, is not persisted unless the `.load` factory method is used.]
+    - `num_worms`: int
+    - `worm_ids`: list
+    - `data_as_odict`: OrderedDict of pandas DataFrames, keyed by worm ID
+      - This is the native representation of the data in this object, and thus the fastest to load.
+Try to use this instead of `data`.
 - Class `MeasurementUnit`
   - Note: this class does not need to be used publicly, but it can be if desired.
     - consequently it can be ommitted from a public API